hydraulic-software/conveyor/guidebook/docs/configs/maven-gradle.md

 ## Reading configuration from Gradle

-Conveyor provides a Gradle plugin which extracts configuration from your build and emits it as HOCON.
+Conveyor provides an [open source Gradle plugin](https://github.com/hydraulic-software/conveyor/tree/master/gradle-plugin) which extracts configuration from your build and emits it as HOCON.
 It also lets you configure machine-specific dependencies that are automatically put into the right section of the input hierarchy.

 ??? info "Which tool on top?"
     The Gradle plugin restricts itself to generating configuration for a few different reasons: